ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 Try the following solutions to fix the error:

 a.
-Increase the timeout to over 30 seconds or make the timeout user configurable using {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}.

-b.
 Increase the disk size.
 1 GB is equal to 10 IOPS.

+b.
+Move to isolated compute for dedicated resource allocation.

 c.
-Move to dedicated cores so that any noisy neighbours issues are eliminated.
+Increase RAM size.

 d.
-Increase RAM size.
+RETRY logic is required, so ensure this is implemented.

 e.
-RETRY logic is required, so ensure this is implemented.

-f.
 The replica will be promoted to master automatically after few seconds.

 {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}} does not perform any activity on the master node.
 If needed, all activities are completed on the replica node, which is then promoted to master.
 Databases are set to wait for 30 seconds to find the master node before replica promotion occurs.
 {: note}